 Regardless of which documents you may want or need it is important to consider obtaining them before you become incapacitated because then you would no longer have the ability to execute them.

 Our attorneys are uniquely qualified to provide legal advice and representation in all legal matters relating to Estate Planning, wills and trusts.
 Wesley E. Wright and Molly Dear Abshire are Certified Elder Law Attorneys (CELAs) by the National Elder Law Foundation.
 Mr. Wright and Ms. Abshire are also Board Certified in Estate Planning and Probate by the Texas Board of Legal Specialization.
 Also, Mr. Wright is a member of the Special Needs Alliance (SNA), an invitation-only national organization committed to helping people who have family members with special needs.
 Ms. Abshire is a Fellow of The American College of Trust and Estate Counsel, a professional association consisting of approximately 2,700 lawyers throughout the United States.

 CALL FOR A CONSULTATION WITH A WILLS ATTORNEY

-Our offices located in Bellaire, The Woodlands and Carmine, Texas are all ground-floor and wheelchair accessible, with accessible parking in front.
+Our offices located in Bellaire and Carmine, Texas are all ground-floor and wheelchair accessible, with accessible parking in front.